open/close all folders

 - Clear and Present Danger: When Jack Ryan learns about Operation Reciprocity, an illegal war being fought in Columbia, he confronts Ritter with incriminating evidence.
 Ritter produces an "autographed get out of jail free card" in the form of written authorization from the President of the United States.
 The film treats this as applying to Ritter only, while the original novel states that this is for the CIA as a whole and anyone they recruited for said operation.

 - In Lord of War, it's revealed in the end that Yuri acts as a middleman for the US Government, selling arms to governments and groups that the US doesn't want to be publicly associated with.
 However, in his closing narration Yuri bleakly wonders when his benefactors will decide that he's no longer useful to them. and just because they find him useful out of jail for now, doesn't mean they won't just let him rot the next time.

 - Gothika.
 Halle Berry's character wakes up in a mental hospital, with memory gaps, accused of murdering her husband.
 When we later find out that her husband had over the years abducted, raped and killed several young women from the area, and she murdered him upon finding out, she is set free.
 Despite having y'know, actually murdered her husband.

 - Stripes: Even though John Winger and Russell Ziskey stole the EM-50 Urban Assault Vehicle on their own accord, they get heralded as heroes upon coming home since they demonstrated its effectiveness against the Soviets and rescued their comrades who went after them.
 In contrast, the officer who ordered said men to recover the stolen vehicle gets Reassigned to Antarctica for his trouble.

-- In Tangled, Flynn steals one of the kingdom's most valuable Cool Crowns, but then at the end brings back the long-lost princess, which is even more valuable to the king and queen.
-Needless to say Flynn gets a full pardon and eventually gets to marry the princess.
+- In Tangled, Flynn steals one of the kingdom's most valuable Cool Crowns, but then at the end brings back the long-lost princess, which is of course even more valuable to the king and queen.
+Needless to say, Flynn gets a full pardon and eventually gets to marry the princess.